-Hedge funds are usually set up as limited partnership or limited liability company that require a large minimum investment.
+Hedge funds are usually set up as a limited partnership or limited liability companies that require a large minimum investment.
 These are less regulated as compared to mutual funds and ETFs.
-Hedge funds are very much illiquid as they require investors to keep the investment for at least a year, i.e., they have a lock in period of one year.
+Hedge funds are very much illiquid as they need investors to keep the investment for at least a year, i.e., they have a lock-in period of one year.
 The most important feature is that hedge funds are not subject to the same regulatory requirements as mutual funds.
 This is an important difference between hedge funds and mutual funds.

-A mutual fund, as the name suggests, is a pool of funds collected from investors to invest in financial instruments.
+A mutual fund also pools funds collected from investors to invest in financial instruments.
 These funds are controlled and managed by a fund manager on behalf of the investors.
 The fund manager decides which stock or bond to buy and how much.
 Mutual funds have to declare their NAVs every day as Sebi regulations govern them.
 This is an essential difference between hedge funds and mutual funds.
 A mutual fund distributes the entire investment amount into small units which are purchased by investors instead of directly investing in stocks and shares themselves.
 Hence mutual funds is a good starting point for those investors who are not sure of which stocks to pick and how to pick individual stocks.

 Since a mutual fund is a collective investment, the risk gets divided among the investors.
 A small amount of investment in mutual funds can get the investor the benefit of portfolio investment.

-Mutual funds can also be divided on the basis of investment goals:
+Mutual funds can also be divided based on investment goals:

 - Pension funds